Updated: 8/29/2024

 What to Do About Stagnant Water

 As with most problems, prevention is key!
-Make sure your lawn has proper drainage so you don’t end up with puddles after a hard rain and keep any containers that could fill with water upside-down.
-Make sure your swimming pool is kept clean and well-maintained.
+Make sure your lawn has proper drainage so you don’t end up with puddles after a hard rain, and keep any containers that could fill with water upside-down.
+Maintain your swimming pool to avoid it becoming a breeding ground for mosquitoes and bacteria.

-To deal with standing water inside your house, call the Plumbing & Cooling Nerds to fix those broken pipes or clogged drains.
-We’ll find the best solution to the problem, so you won’t have to deal with it again and again.
-Give us a call at (239) 215-3330 or request an appointment online.
+If standing water becomes an issue, address it immediately.
+Empty any containers that have collected rainwater, and consult a landscaper to improve drainage.
+For indoor issues, call Plumbing & Cooling Nerds to fix broken pipes or clogged drains.
+We’ll find the best solution so you won’t have to deal with the problem repeatedly.
+Call us at (239) 215-3330 or request an appointment online.

 company icon